Exchange - Placement students

 Placement students

-This information applies to students coming to NTNU for a project, thesis, internship or practical placement, both within and outside of the regular semester dates.
+This information applies to students coming to NTNU for a project, thesis, internship or practical placement.
 Students must first be accepted by a supervisor at NTNU.
-All these students must then fill in an application for exchange studies at NTNU
+Students must then fill in an application for exchange studies at NTNU

 Application deadlines